-2cupsdried yellow split peas-one 450 g package, rinse and picked over
+2cupsdried yellow split peas, rinsed and picked over (one (450 gram) package)

 Every model of slow cooker is different.
-For me, I cooked this soup on low for 7 hours and it worked out wonderfully.
+I have a super basic one.
+It was actually a wedding gift and I treasure it.
+For me, I cooked this split pea soup with ham on low for 7 hours and it worked out wonderfully.
 If you need an extra hour or two, no biggie.
 Also, don't open up the lid if you don't need to because it will increase cooking time.

 I use cubes of cooked ham in this recipe.
 However, if you want to keep it vegetarian, simply omit the ham and use veggie stock.
 You may have to add a little more salt (depending on your tastes if ham is omitted).